cbaziotis/neat-vision/README.md

 At this moment, _neat-vision_ only is supports the visualization of self-attention mechanisms, operating at the sentence-level and for the following tasks:
- - Regression.
+ - Regression: predict a single continuous value.
- - Multi-class Classification: means a classification task with more than two classes.
+ - Multi-class Classification: a classification task with more than two classes.
   Each sample belongs to one of `N` classes.
- - Multi-label Classification: means that we have `N` classes and each sample may belong to more than one classes.
+ - Multi-label Classification: we have `N` classes and each sample may belong to more than one classes.
    Essentially, it is a binary classification task for each class.